nikitavoloboev/moonbit/readme.md

 of **distraction**.
 There is Twitter, Facebook, Instagram with their endless feeds of streaming live updating content.
 Reddit, Hacker News, Medium or any other news outlet you prefer to stay on top of news.
-Staying on top of everything at all times is exhausting and addictive, that is why I have a browser on my second page, twitter in a folder, facebook deleted.
-Aside from privacy issues that come with having Facebook on your phone, the truth is that you never do need it.
+Staying on top of everything at all times is exhausting and addictive, that is why I have a browser on my second page and facebook deleted.
+Aside from [privacy issues that come with having Facebook](https://learn-anything.xyz/economics/business/companies/facebook) on your phone, the truth is that you never do need it.

 I use my phone when I am not using my computer.
-I use it to read books, update my budget, make photographs, edit them, check tasks I have set out to do, listen to podcasts, music, audio books, read wikipedia, answer messages on slack, telegram, write quick notes and memos, keep up-to-date with my pocket articles, search the internet and read my mail.
+I use it to read books, update my budget, make photographs, edit them, check tasks I have set out to do, listen to podcasts, music, audio books, read wikipedia, answer messages on slack, telegram, write quick notes and memos, search the internet and read my mail.
 I of course do other things too, but these are the main ones.
 With that said, I try to use the best tools that I can to get these tasks completed.